anouar4070/my-chat-app/README.md

      - Upload and manage user avatars and media

-- 🎨 **Responsive UI with TailwindCSS + NextUI**
+- 🎨 **Responsive UI with TailwindCSS + HeroUI**
-  - Beautiful components and layouts using HeroUI and NextUI
+  - Beautiful components and layouts using TailwindCSS and HeroUI
   - Fully responsive, mobile-first design
   - Dark mode supported